Please donate a few minutes of your time to the curl user survey 2023

 Pass a pointer to a curl_off_t variable to receive the number of seconds the HTTP server suggests the client should wait until the next request is issued.
 The information from the "Retry-After:" header.

-While the HTTP header might contain a fixed date string, the CURLINFO_RETRY_AFTER will always return number of seconds to wait - or zero if there was no header or the header could not be parsed.
+While the HTTP header might contain a fixed date string, the CURLINFO_RETRY_AFTER always returns the number of seconds to wait - or zero if there was no header or the header could not be parsed.

 Default